Introduction to the scenery description langage of the POV-Ray Raytracer - page 4 -

 It's highly recommanded to advanced users to take a look in these files to see "how to do this".

-But be carefully: don't ever change anything of these standard include files nor add something to them: If you do so, scene files of other people may fail with this changed include files!
+But be carefully: Don't ever change anything in the 'standard include files' nor add something to them: If you do so, scene files of other people may fail with such changed files!
+How to make your own include files for fast access to your own objects and textures see here: #Include!

 camera { location<0,1,-3> // standpoint of the viewer

-look_at <0,1,0>} // where to look at
+look_at <0,1,0> // where to look at

 Multible camera definitions for a comfortable fast changing of the position